-When newly graduated nurse Ruby May takes a position looking after the children of Charles and Lilian England, a wealthy couple from a powerful dynasty of mill owners, she hopes it will be the fresh start she needs.
+When newly graduated nurse Ruby May takes a position looking after the children of Charles and Lilian England, she hopes it will be the fresh start she needs.
 But as she adapts to life at the isolated Hardcastle House, it becomes clear there’s something not quite right about the beautiful, mysterious Mrs England.
-Ostracised by the servants and feeling increasingly uneasy, Ruby is forced to confront her own demons in order to prevent history from repeating itself.
-After all, there’s no such thing as the perfect family – and she should know.
+Feeling increasingly uneasy, Ruby is forced to confront her own demons in order to prevent history from repeating itself.

 When Ruby is offered the position of nanny for the England family, she feels she has to accept the post as Norland nannies don’t fail and this is already her second posting since her recent graduation.
 She can’t afford to fail again.
 Ruby arrives at the England home on the Yorkshire moors in the dead of night where the inky blackness lends the novel an immediate gothic feeling.
 Charles England, a wealthy mill owner, has hired a prestigious Norland nanny to care for his four children but Ruby’s suspicions are aroused when Charles warns her to keep the nursery door locked at night.
 The following day, Ruby is appalled by the rundown state of the nursery and the lack of rules so she immediately starts implementing changes which don’t endear her to the maids.